 This program incorporates the special environmental and vegetation management concerns of various Article VII electric and gas projects into the management goals and objectives of this Program.
 It will continue to uniformly and consistently apply industry best management practices for environmental and vegetation management to all electric and gas transmission facilities, including Article VII projects.
-Appendix 1 identifies the special Article VII concerns for each electric project and Appendix 2 addresses the gas projects.
+Appendix 1 identifies the special Article VII concerns for each electric project.

-Appendix 12 includes special conditions which apply within the Adirondack Park.
+Appendix 9 includes special conditions which apply within the Adirondack Park.